maxnmcbride/CodeWarsPractice/README.md

 If either input is an empty string, consider it as zero.

 Inputs and the expected output will never exceed the signed 32-bit integer limit (2^31 - 1)

+29. Descending Order

+Your task is to make a function that can take any non-negative integer as an argument and return it with its digits in descending order.
+Essentially, rearrange the digits to create the highest possible number.

+Examples:
+Input: 42145 Output: 54421

+Input: 145263 Output: 654321

+Input: 123456789 Output: 987654321